youssef-mostafa25/deepagents/README.md

 ### Tool Interrupts

 `deepagents` supports human-in-the-loop approval for tool execution.
-You can configure specific tools to require human approval before execution using the `interrupt_config` parameter.
-You can also customize the message prefix shown to users for each tool when approval is required.
+You can configure specific tools to require human approval before execution using the `interrupt_config` parameter, which maps tool names to `HumanInterruptConfig`.

-The interrupt configuration uses four boolean parameters:
+`HumanInterruptConfig` is how you specify what type of human in the loop patterns are supported.
+There are four general types:

 - `allow_ignore`: Whether the user can skip the tool call
 - `allow_respond`: Whether the user can add a text response
 - `allow_edit`: Whether the user can edit the tool arguments
 - `allow_accept`: Whether the user can accept the tool call

+Currently, `deepagents` does NOT support `allow_ignore`

+Currently, `deepagents` only support interrupting one tool at a time.
+If multiple tools are called in parallel, each requiring interrupts, then the agent will error.

+Instead of specifying a `HumanInterruptConfig` for a tool, you can also just set `True`.
+This will set `allow_ignore`, `allow_respond`, and `allow_edit` to be `True`.

 Example usage: